 But that isn’t the standard size of koi fish so what are the minimum requirements…

 The Minimum Requirements For Keeping Koi In A Small Pond

 With adult koi fish, the minimum pond size requirement is around 1,500 gallons and three feet deep.

-This may sound like a lot but when you consider how much water 1,500 gallons actually is, it does not equate to much space at all at a three feet depth.
+However, this may also sound like a lot but when you consider how much water 1,500 gallons actually is, it does not equate too much space at all at a three feet depth.

 Following along with the same idea, there should be a gap between the surface of the water and the rim of the pond.

 This is because predators like raccoons can wait at the edge of the water for a koi to swim by and snatch it up to make a nice, tasty dinner.

 Larger birds can also stand in the water and grab the fish with their beaks if it is too shallow, as well.

 Having a lot of plants that sit on the surface of the water can make a difference in this risk factor, as well, as the koi have a place to hide from the predatory fish, as well.

 Some people even put in devices like bamboo deer scares to spook away predators, too, as an extra layer of protection.